wiseleyb/nomisito/README.md

 different UI experience.

 In either case, I don't think this works as a real-time API call solution.
-I would approach this by caching data and running download load jobs behind the scenes.
+I would approach this by caching data and running download jobs behind the scenes.
 This makes the most sense to me as a full-text search problem give the nearly infinite number of ingredients (and variations).